djaiswal/Penman_Monteith/README.md

     ```
 2. Download NetCDF files and set up directories as described in each section.

+## III.
+Calculate Daily Net radiation

+`calculate_radiation.py`
+This script calculates daily radiation input NetCDF files.
+The calculated values are saved in new NetCDF files.

+### Steps:
+1. Select the required input files.
+2. Choose where to save the output daily radiation files.

-## II.
+## III.
 Calculate Daily Reference Evapotranspiration

-`daily_eto_calculation.py`
+`calculate_Eto.py`
 This script calculates daily ETo using input NetCDF files.
 The calculated values are saved in new NetCDF files.

 ### Steps:
 1. Create a directory to save the output files, e.g., `daily_ETo`.
 2. Select the directory containing input climate data in NetCDF format.
 3. Choose where to save the output daily ETo files.

-## III.
-Prepare NetCDF Files

-`prepare_netcdf.py`
-This script converts CSV data into NetCDF format for further analysis.

-### Steps:
-1. Select the CSV files containing climate data.
-2. Choose the directory where the NetCDF files will be saved.

 ## IV.
 Calculate Annual Values of Reference Evapotranspiration